real-space/AngstromCube/README.md

         factorizable local orbitals.
     Furthermore, the Green functions formalism, near-sightedness
-    for linear-scaling and the projector augmented wave method (PAW), in particular the revised PAW methd (see Paul F. Baumeister and Shigeru Tsukamoto, proceedings of PASC'19, https://dl.acm.org/doi/10.1145/3324989.3325717)
+    for linear-scaling and the projector augmented wave method (PAW), in particular the revised PAW method (see Paul F. Baumeister and Shigeru Tsukamoto, proceedings of PASC'19, https://dl.acm.org/doi/10.1145/3324989.3325717)

 ![A4cube logo](doc/fig/a43_logo_bold.png)